 Ejstes made his debut with Dungen, an ambitious album that was released in 2001 by his friend Stefan Kéry's label, Subliminal Sounds.
 The record received enough attention from the underground community to attract the Dolores/Virgin label, and Ejstes found himself back in the studio to record a series of three Dungen singles, one of which appeared on the soundtrack for The Jungle Book 2.
 Dungen's breakthrough international album, Ta Det Lugnt, was then released by Subliminal Sounds in 2004, followed by a second release (this one accompanied by a bonus disc) by the American label Kemado in July 2005.
 Although Ejstes handled many of the album's instrumental passages himself, he also pieced together a lineup (including guitarist Reine Fiske, bassist Mattias Gustavsson, and drummer Fredrik Björling) to help him during the recording process.
 The Dungen collective then hit the road in support of Ta Det Lugnt, whose psychedelic sound had won the band a number of fans in America.

 A follow-up effort, Tio Bitar, arrived in 2007, focusing on well-crafted songs as well as Dungen's traditional jams, and 4 appeared the following year.
-Featuring a newfound emphasis on piano, the album also featured percussion from a new drummer, Johan Holmegard.
+Featuring a newfound emphasis on piano, the album also included percussion from a new drummer, Johan Holmegard.
 The group toured in support of the album and played several dates with Fleet Foxes before returning home to work on Skit I Allt, which was released in 2010.
 Following a five-year gap, their seventh album, Allas Sak, which loosely translates to "anyone's thing," arrived in September of 2015.
 In between Skit I Allt and Allas Sak, the band was asked to write and record a score for the 1926 film The Adventures of Prince Achmed.
-The all-instrumental piece was produced by Mathias Glavå, mixed and edited by hand on to analog tape, and finally released by Mexican Summer in late 2016 as Häxan.~ James Christopher Monger
+The all-instrumental piece was produced by Mathias Glavå, mixed and edited by hand on to analog tape, and finally released by Mexican Summer in late 2016 as Häxan. ~ James Christopher Monger